Geothermal Replacement

 Vertical Loops

 In many situations, vertical closed loops are the preferred solution because They require very little space.
-Ground Loop has even installed vertical loops directly in a driveway on a 1/8th of an acre, and its townhouses.
+Ground Loop Heating and Air Conditioning has even installed vertical loops directly in a driveway on a 1/8th of an acre, and its townhouses.
 For example, many schools and commercial buildings rely on vertical loops because a horizontal loop system would simply require too much space.

 Because of small size, vertical loops are the most common.
 Depending on the ground conditions, the length of the loop can vary between 200 and 400 feet deep of vertical drilling.